 - Mapping watersheds and sensitive wildlife habitat

-- Locating and protecting threatened species, and
+- Locating and protecting threatened species

 - Raising public awareness about climate change, ecosystem health and the destruction caused by extractive commercial projects throughout Mt.
 Hood National Forest